3500 Calorie Myth

 Over the next few weeks, I will shed more light on this subject in hopes to open your eyes to a new way of looking at long term fat loss and improved health.

-Please feel free to contact us at email@example.com for more information about this and about my new Leptin Reset Nutritional Program.
+For more information about this and about our new Leptin Reset Nutritional Program, please fill out this FORM.
 It’s going to be a game changer!

 Next week I’ll share why Exercise More / Eat Less is terrible advice.